 - Never eat anything from a stall / cooked in the streets.
 Stay away from buffet-style meals.
 Eat in busy restaurants.

-- Buy a small anklet with a bell and put it on your kid, you’ll hear him around even when you’re not watching.
+- Buy a small anklet with a bell and put it on your kid, you’ll hear them around even when you’re not watching.

 - Use mosquito repellent.
 For hotel rooms we bought and used the Bayer electrical mosquito coils.